Andy Humphreys – BA (Hons) Architecture Programme Leader – talks to our students about portfolio creation

 - Your portfolio (saved in PDF format) should have a cover page listing your name, UCAS number and a cover image produced by you.

-- Total portfolio file size should be no more than 5MB.
+- Total portfolio file size should be less than 10MB.

 - Please email your portfolio to email@example.com.
 The email should include your name (and UCAS number if you are a UK home student).